Blue-Footed Boobies, Pelicans & Sea Turtles In Puerto López, Ecuador

 That night we simply chill at our hostel and pack our things ready to depart the next morning.
 Our next destination in Ecuador is a surf and party town, also on the coast, called Montañita.
 It’s approaching Halloween weekend, so we’re ready to spend a few days letting our hair down!

-If you want to know more about our time travelling the world and our best advice for doing it too, subscribe to updates before you leave!
+If you want to know more about travelling the world and my best advice for doing it, sign up before you leave!